Knaledge/openstarbound-server/README.md

 ### Thanks & Credits
 The code and scripts featured in this repo are iterations of original content from [enshrouded-server](https://github.com/mornedhels/enshrouded-server) (by [@mornedhels](https://github.com/mornedhels)) and inspired by its fork [plainsofpain-server](https://github.com/traxo-xx/plainsofpain-server) (by [@traxo-xx](https://github.com/traxo-xx))

-Special thanks to the members of the [OpenStarbound Discord community](https://discord.gg/f8B5bWy3bA) for their objective support and feedback as the technical aspects of this project were being developed
+Special thanks to the members of the [OpenStarbound Discord community](https://discord.gg/f8B5bWy3bA) for their objective support and feedback during development of the technical aspects of this project

 ---
 ## Recommended Host Requirements